neo4j/graph-data-science-client/doc/sphinx/source/model.rst

     Create a DistMult relationship embedding model

-    :param G: The `Graph` object representing the graph projection the model is trained on
+    :param G: The `Graph` object representing the graph the model is trained on
     :param node_embedding_property: The name of the node property under which the DistMult embeddings are stored
-    :param relationship_type_embeddings: A dictionary mapping relationship type names to the model's relationship type embeddings
+    :param relationship_type_embeddings: A dictionary mapping relationship type names to the DistMult model's relationship type embeddings

     :returns: A relationship embedding model that can be used to predict new node pair based on the DistMult metric